indieBlog

 MT: Thank you, man.
 And I’m going to blow Britt up real quick.
 I texted her yesterday and said, “Oh my God, tomorrow’s your birthday.
 And we get to spend the whole day doing press.
 What a great fucking birthday!”

-Thanks so much to Michael and Britt for the great conversation!
-Learn more about PRETTY PROBLEMS at the IFC Films website or prettyproblemsmovie.com.
+Thanks so much to Michael and Britt for the great conversation about PRETTY PROBLEMS.
+Learn more about the film at prettyproblemsmovie.com.

 If you’re an independent filmmaker or know of an independent film-related topic we should write about, email blogadmin@sagindie.org for consideration.